perpepajn25/PREWORK-CHECK-IN-GUIDE/README.md

 See how they do with iterations:

-How can we pick out only the odd numbers from an array of intergers?
+How can we pick out only the odd numbers from an array of integers?

 ```
 [1,2,3,4,5].select do |num|